facile-it/JSONAPI/documentation/usage.md

 #### `Meta`

-The second generic specialization on `ResourceObject` is `Meta`.
 This is described in its own section [below](#jsonapimeta).
 All `Meta` at any level of a JSON API Document follow the same rules.
 You can use `NoMetadata` if you do not need to package any metadata with the `ResourceObject`.

 #### `Links`

-The third generic specialization on `ResourceObject` is `Links`.
 This is described in its own section [below](#jsonnapilinks).
 All `Links` at any level of a JSON API Document follow the same rules, although the **SPEC** makes different suggestions as to what types of links might live on which parts of the Document.
 You can use `NoLinks` if you do not need to package any links with the `ResourceObject`.

 #### `MaybeRawId`

 The last generic specialization on `ResourceObject` is `MaybeRawId`.
-This is either a `RawIdType` that can be used to uniquely identify `ResourceObjects` or it is `Unidentified` which is used to indicate a `ResourceObject` does not have an `Id` (which is useful when a client is requesting that the server create a `ResourceObject` and assign it a new `Id`).
+This is either a `RawIdType` that can be used to uniquely identify `ResourceObjects` or it is `Unidentified` which is used to indicate a `ResourceObject` does not have an `Id`; it is useful to create unidentified resources when a client is requesting that the server create a `ResourceObject` and assign it a new `Id`.

 ##### `RawIdType`